 We want all participants to make connections between arts and life.

 At Newman, we believe that the arts are a universal language that is essential to the development of the whole child.
 The arts develop creative thinking and self-expression.
 They strengthen self-confidence and heighten aesthetic awareness, sensitivity, and the ability to visualize through the creative process.
 The arts can inspire conversation, reflection, civility and self-esteem building among all students.
 The arts increase their understanding of themselves, while engaging them in developing an appreciation for the arts.
 The arts teach honesty, kindness compassion, respect, responsibility, and what it means to be human.
 (Plus — it's fun!)

-*A deposit of $100 per child per session is required at the time of registration.
-Full payment is due by May 6th, 2013.
+*A deposit of $150 per child is required at the time of registration.
+Full payment is due by April 10, 2018.

-Contact Paul Tines, Dean of the Arts at Isidore Newman School
+Contact Andrew Rodgers, Dean of the Arts at Isidore Newman School

 Find us on Facebook!